I’m a retired schoolteacher, and April is a retired accountant.

 We defaulted into the idea of retiring to another country out of desperation.
 We weren’t going to be able to retire at all in Texas.
 Anything seemed better than that.

-Now, two years into our move in Panama, settled on the western Azuero coast in a village called Palo Seco, I can tell you that the real upside of this has nothing to do with money.
+Now, five years into our move to Panama, settled at Los Islotes on the western Azuero coast in a beautiful 2,500-square-foot home all our own with a dazzling view of the Pacific Ocean, I can tell you that the real upside of this has nothing to do with money.